Why it's important to review your Will every five years

 Some examples of life events which may affect your current Will are:

-„X Being an Executor/Trustee of your Will and or;
+- Being an Executor/Trustee of your Will and or; and

-5. Have an executor or beneficiary who has passed away or lost capacity
+5. An executor or beneficiary who has passed away or lost capacity

-6. Certain gifts you have given in your Will may no longer exist.
+6. When certain gifts you have given in your Will may no longer exist.

-7. Children are old enough and no longer need a guardian
+7. When children are old enough and no longer need a guardian